niraj-kumar-r/DynamoDocs/README.md

 ## Limitations

 -   **Python Only**: Currently, DynamoDocs is optimized for Python Git repositories only.
+This is because we are using the 'jedi' library for code analysis and reference acquisition, which is Python-specific.

 ## Contributing

 We welcome contributions!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to DynamoDocs.
+If you would like to contribute to DynamoDocs, please create a pull request on the [GitHub repository](https://github.com/niraj-kumar-r/DynamoDocs.git)

 ## License

-DynamoDocs is licensed under the MIT License.
+DynamoDocs is licensed under the GPLv3 License.
 See the [LICENSE](LICENSE) file for details.

 ## Support

-For support or any questions, please create an issue on the [GitHub repository](https://github.com/your-username/dynamodocs/issues).
+For support or any questions, please create an issue on the [GitHub repository](https://github.com/niraj-kumar-r/dynamodocs/issues).

 ---